As an old fool, I sometimes kick it old school.

 Though, ultimately,

-as with the aforementioned problems mitigated by the options, this last issue is also rendered somewhat moot given by the rest of Sprawl.
-The game is so engaging and challenge enough that while you’ll tear right through it, you’ll want to play it again.
+this last issue is also rendered somewhat moot given how Sprawl is so engaging and challenge enough that, while you’ll tear right through it, you’ll want to play it again.
 And again.
 And maybe one more time.
 Which is something else we old fools like to do as well.

 SCORE: 7.5/10